New England Counseling and Consulting

 📅 Flexible Schedule

-Book sessions that fit your busy lifestyle, including evenings and weekends.
+Book sessions that fit your family's lifestyle, including evenings and weekends.

 🌈 Safe Space

-A judgment-free environment where you can express yourself freely.
+A judgment-free environment where they can express themselves freely.

 💪 Skill Building

-Learn practical techniques to manage stress, anxiety, and improve relationships.
+They will learn practical techniques to manage their stress, anxiety, and improve their relationships.

 Match